acannella/cmw_yahoo_fantasy/README.md

 # California's Most Wanted Yahoo Fantasy Site

 Website to display weekly data for my Yahoo Fantasy Football League.
 In order to help keep league mates engaged in the league througout the season, I initially started a weekly newsletter with various data points about the league as a whole.
 I figured I could take this a step further and build out a website that displays the data I had in my newsletters.
 The site would have past and present data readily available, instead of having the data being sent out in a weekly document.

+**Data:**

+- Top Scoring NFL Players with their managers by week
+- Transactions by week
+- Power rankings by week
+- Team Rosters
+- Past and present newsletters
+- Previous league winners

 ## How It's Made:

 **Tech used:** HTML, CSS, JavaScript, Express, PostgreSQL, Prisma

-* HTML, CSS, and Javascript are used on the frontend to render various data points
+- HTML, CSS, and Javascript are used on the frontend to render various data points
-* PostgreSQL used to store Yahoo Fantasy Data for the site
+- PostgreSQL used to store Yahoo Fantasy Data for the site
-* Prisma ORM is used to get data from the database
+- Prisma ORM is used to get data from the database
-* Express is used to route API calls so the front end can get the data it needs to render
+- Express is used to route API calls so the front end can get the data it needs to render

 ## Screenshots